Pratap Malla: Relations with Tibet

-Left: Dress of noble women of the Tanguth Kingdom.
-Center: Dress of women near Cuthi, the capital of the kingdom of Necbal.
-Right: Dress of the Kingdom of Necbal.
-From "China Illustrata".

 The 16th and 17th centuries were a crucial period in the relations between Nepal and Tibet.
 By 1600, Tibet was in a state of near chaos as a result of the struggle between competing Buddhist sects and the more basic regional conflict between the two central Tibetan provinces, of which Lhasa and Shigatse are the political centers.
 The powerful figure of the Fifth Dalai Lama, the head of the Gelugpa (yellow) sect of Tibetan Buddhism, gradually gained control, both spiritual and temporal, over Tibet in the first half of the 17th century, with the valuable assistance of the Khoshote Mongols.

-During this critical period, two ambitious kings, Ram Shah of Gorkha (1606–33) and Pratap Malla of Kantipur, took advantage of Tibetan weakness to seize control of the vital border-pass areas through which most of the trans-Himalayan trade passed.
+During this critical period, two ambitious kings, Ram Shah of Gorkha (1606–1636) and Pratap Malla of Kantipur, took advantage of Tibetan weakness to seize control of the vital border-pass areas through which most of the trans-Himalayan trade passed.
 Ram Shah's incursions into Tibet occurred toward the end of his reign, probably from 1625 to 1630, after he had conquered the intervening territory between Gorkha and Kirong district in Tibet.
 The first Gorkhali invading force was defeated, and the severed heads of the two commanders were sent to the Panchen Lama at Shigatse.
-Ram Shah led another army into Kerong area, defeated the Tibetans at Khinchog and advanced as far as Kukurghat.
+Ram Shah led another army into Kirong area, defeated the Tibetans at Khinchog and advanced as far as Kukurghat.
 He reached an agreement with the Tibetans under which the boundary line between Gorkha and Tibet was drawn at Kukurghat, thus giving Ram Shah control over one of the main channels of communication between Nepal and Tibet.

 This posed a serious problem for Kathmandu merchant community, which normally used the route through Kirong in their trade with Tibet.
 Pratap malla decided against contending directly with the Gorkha ruler for control of Kerong, but sought instead to bring the second major trade route, via Kuti, under his authority.
 An army commanded by his brother, Bhim Malla, was sent to Kuti in the 1630s and again in the period between 1645 and 1650.
 On the second occasion, Bhim Malla overran the border district and advanced some distance toward Shigatse before he was met by the deputies of the Dalai Lama, with whom he negotiated a peace settlement.
 The terms of this treaty were, in summary: